 Why Kagiso Lesego Molope's books reflect her South African heritage

-Ottawa-based author Kagiso Lesego Molope was raised in South Africa and her experience living in the post-apartheid era of the country inform her work as a novelist.
-Her latest, the novel Such a Lonely, Lovely Road, is the love story of Kabelo and Sediba, two black men coming of age in South Africa of the 1980s.
+Ottawa-based author Kagiso Lesego Molope was raised in South Africa and her experience living in the post-apartheid era of the country informs her work as a novelist.
+Her latest, Such a Lonely, Lovely Road, is the love story of Kabelo and Sediba, two black men coming of age in South Africa in the 1980s.

 "When I started writing, publishers in South Africa were hesitant to publish writers who wrote about apartheid.
 But it was important for me to state that I'm a post-apartheid writer.
 It is what I am writing about at this time.
 I was not going to leave those experiences out of my work."

 "There is definitely a culture of forgetting in South Africa.
 It's almost as if everything wrong with the country started post-apartheid — started in 1994 — which is not true.